dplusf/slate/source/index.html.md

 # Introduction

 Welcome to the monapi.io API!
-You can use our API to access monapi.io API endpoints, which can get risk, check and reputation based information for digital assets like IP's, Domain's and E-Mail Addresses in our database.
+You can use our API to access our endpoints, which provides risk, check and reputation based information for digital assets like IP's, Domain's and E-Mail Addresses in our database.

 We have language bindings in Shell and Python!
 You can view code